-I was given a census of all 43 facility residents separated by living unit and by Program.
-I met with the Caseworker, who administers the risk assessment, so that we could identify any residents in the current population that identified as LGBTI, who disclosed a prior sexual abuse, who were disabled or non English speaking.
-Of the 43 total residents, I interviewed (10) residents from Detention (6) and Shelter (4).
-That represents 23% of the total population on the days of the Audit.
-I interviewed 7 boys and three girls from all six living units.
+I was given a census of all facility residents separated by living unit and by Program.
+There were 11 residents in Detention:10 boys and 1 girl.
+There were 13 residents in Shelter: four girls and nine boys.

+One girl was admitted to Shelter during the first day of the Audit, bringing the total population to 14 in Shelter and 25 in the facility.
+Of the 25 total residents, I interviewed (10) residents from Detention (5) and Shelter (5).
+That represents 40% of the total population on the days of the Audit.
+I interviewed 6 boys and four girls from all 5 living units, that were in use.
 There were no residents who reported a sexual abuse.
 There were no Transgender or Intersex residents in the population.
-There was one resident in Shelter who identified as bisexual and one Detention resident that identified as a Lesbian and both were interviewed.
-There were no disabled or non-English proficient residents.
-There were several residents who had disclosed prior sexual abuse and I interviewed two from Detention and three from Shelter.
+There was three residents who identified as bisexual and two were interviewed.
+There were no physically disabled or non-English proficient residents.
+There were two residents who identified as having an intellectual disability and both were interviewed.
+There were five residents who had disclosed prior sexual abuse and I interviewed two.
+Three residents go out of the facility for school every day and were not available for interview and one Shelter girl refused to be interviewed.

-I reviewed the files of 10 staff for required documentation, including two hired within the past 12 months and the files of 12 residents, 10 active and 2 discharges.
+I reviewed the files of 8 staff for required documentation, including three hired within the past 12 months and the files of two volunteers and two contracted employees.
+I reviewed the files of 13 residents, 11 active and 2 discharges.
 I was provided a census of all admissions from the past 12 months and randomly picked the discharged files from this list.
-The 10 active files were those of the residents that I interviewed.
+The 11 active files were those of the 10 residents that I interviewed and one additional Shelter file.

 Residents have several means to report sexual abuse and sexual harassment.
 A few were mentioned above, including the "Gray Phone", a hotline to YWCA and the PREA dropboxes.
-There is also the grievance procedure, family visiting twice a week and phone calls every week, visits by attorneys, probation officers, and caseworkers.
+There is also the grievance procedure, family visiting twice a week, phone calls every week, visits by attorneys, probation officers, and caseworkers.
+Some Shelter residents go out to school in the community every day.
 Both residents and staff who were interviewed knew that they could report in writing, verbally, anonymously and through third parties.
 Staff knew and understood their mandated reporter responsibilities.
 Pennsylvania Child Line, by phone or computer, is a mandated reporting requirement for staff, but is also a phone resource for residents as well.

-There are also MOUs with the Lancaster Hospital for Forensic Examinations and an MOU with the Lancaster County Detectives, who conduct Criminal Investigations.
+There are MOUs with the Lancaster Hospital for Forensic Examinations with SAFE/SANEs and an MOU with the Lancaster County Detectives and the Lancaster City Police who conduct Criminal Investigations.
 Pa.
 Child Line also conducts investigations.
 This information is posted on the facility website.